bleach/virtualbox/docs/GettingStarted.md

     # This will return true/false depending on success
     vm.save

-Below is an example where an exception will be raised if an error occurs:
+Below is an example which will return `false`:

     vm = VirtualBox::VM.find("FooVM")
     vm.memory_size = "INVALID"

-    # This will raise an exception, since the memory is invalid
+    # This will return false, since the memory is invalid
-    vm.save(true)
+    vm.save